The Green Guide to Eco-Friendly Marketing

 - Edit.
 Truman Capote once said, “I’m all for the scissors.
 I believe more in the scissors than I do in the pencil.”
 After writing, cut as much as you can.
 Because it can always be shorter!

 Remember the old adage, quality beats quantity.
 It’s not how much you write, but how well you write.
 Blaise Pascal summed this up perfectly when, in a letter, he famously said,“If I had more time I would have written a shorter letter.”

-When it comes to printing, it’s much easier these days to go recycled.
-All good printers will provide an option of recycled paper.
+In terms of printing, it’s easier now than ever before to go recycled.
+All good printers will provide an option for recycled paper.
 And you can look for paper certified by the Forest Stewardship Council (FSC) to ensure that it’s coming from a sustainable source.